Generic Name: fluvoxamine (floo-VOX-a-meen)

 - if you or a family member has a history of bipolar disorder (manic-depression), other mental or mood problems, suicidal thoughts or attempts, or alcohol or substance abuse

-- if you have a history of seizures, stroke, high blood pressure, heart problems, liver or kidney problems, stomach or bowel bleeding, diabetes, blood or bone marrow problems, or metabolism problems
+- if you have a history of seizures, stroke, high blood pressure, heart problems, liver or kidney problems, stomach or bowel bleeding, diabetes, blood or bone marrow problems, increased eye pressure or glaucoma, or metabolism problems

 - if you are dehydrated, have low blood sodium levels, or drink alcohol or smoke